chengpei-wu/chengpei-wu.github.io/_posts/2025-07-10-Flow Matching.md

 ## 1. what is generative modeling?

-Generative modeling is the process of learning how to sample from the data distribution.
-Generally, it aims to transform samples from a simple, known distribution (e.g., standard Gaussian) into samples from a complex, unknown data distribution (e.g., CIFAR-10).
+Generative modeling is the process of learning how to sample data from the real-world data distribution.
+Technically speaking, it aims to transform samples from a simple, known distribution (e.g., standard Gaussian) into samples from a complex, unknown data distribution (e.g., CIFAR-10).

 ## 2. what we have in generative modeling?

 - An image dataset (empirical distribution of data).
-- A neural network (can be seen as a function approximator).
+- A neural network (as a function approximator).

-## 3. how flow matching algorithm works?
+## 3. how flow matching algorithm works for generative modeling?

-Flow Matching learns a neural network to predict how a sample should move from noise to data, step by step, by simulating an ordinary differential equation (ODE).
+Flow Matching learns a neural network to predict how a sample should move from noise point to data point, step by step, by simulating an ordinary differential equation (ODE).

 ### 3.1.
 ODE, flow, and vector field
 In order to thoroughly understand flow matching, let us start by understanding ordinary differential equations (ODEs).